top of page

 Final Thoughts - Illegal camping and bogan activity aside, this was a great day on the trail.
 Unfortunately you can't escape the drone of vehicles, bikes and mining trucks (there is a mine site 200m over the hill from the campsite) but that shouldn't detract too much from your experience if you pick a quieter time.

-Leaving Swamp Oak gives you some great 4x4 walking and Jarrah forest and then either side of Yarragil Form is a delight to walk through.
+Leaving Swamp Oak gives you some great vehicle track walking and Jarrah forest and then either side of Yarragil Form is a delight to walk through.
 While you don't really get some of the great views of the Darling Range section and one of the highlights of the area, the Murray River, you only get a brief glimpse of for the final 2.5km, the forest walking here is more than worth it.

 I may be slightly biased here because I'm a maintenance volunteer for the campsite and surrounding area but the Murray Campsite is one of the best campsites in this section.
 Judging by the comments in both campsite books other people agree so hopefully it is still there in the future for hikers to enjoy.